ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 The Chat and Live Events system manages core communication features within the application, including messaging, notifications, game invitations, and real-time user presence.
 All of those systems are interconnected and handled in a live, real-time manner through [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connection to the `/ws/events` endpoint, with the help of a handful HTTP endpoints.

 Thanks to the WebSocket protocol, which is, unlike HTTP, a bidirectional protocol, the server can send the data to the target user by itself, without that user requesting it.
-It's the heart of the chat and live events system: it's what makes them "live".
+It's the heart of the chat and live events system: It's what makes them "live".

 ## Table of contents